SANSKRIT NAME: ARDHA MATSYENDRASANA

 - Stretches the muscles.

-- Helps to get relief in stiffness of vertebrae.
+- It helps to get relief in the stiffness of vertebrae.

 - Massages the abdominal organs.